-The members of the RSPO can use the gap analysis to get a clear understanding of the ways RSPO can facilitate their information sharing obligations under the EUDR.
-The analysis can also serve as input for the ongoing review of the P&C. A second round of public consultation of the new text will commence mid May 2023 and the new version will be presented for voting at the RSPO's General Assembly on 23c November 23 2023.
+RSPO Members can use the gap analysis to get a clear understanding of the ways RSPO can facilitate their information sharing obligations under the EUDR.
+The analysis can also serve as input for the ongoing review of the RSPO P&C. A second round of public consultation of the new text will commence mid May 2023 and the new version will be presented for voting at the RSPO's General Assembly on 23 November 2023.

-Since the text of the regulation has been adopted by the European Parliament on 20 April 2023 and the Council has preliminary given its approval (awaiting formal approval) on 6 December 2022, the text of the regulation is set and RSPO can no longer lobby for amendments to the text.
-The secretariat will continue to engage with the European Commission and National Competent Authorities as well as national ministries to explain the complications with the implementation of the regulation for the palm oil sector and to offer its support as a resource tool to facilitate a good implementation for RSPO Members.
+Since the text of the regulation has been adopted by the European Parliament on 20 April 2023 and the Council gave its preliminary approval (awaiting formal approval) on 6 December 2022, the text of the regulation is set and RSPO can no longer lobby for amendments to the text.
+The Secretariat will continue to engage with the European Commission and National Competent Authorities as well as national ministries to explain the complications with the implementation of the regulation for the palm oil sector and to offer its support as a resource tool to facilitate a good implementation for RSPO Members.